 Myth One: If I’m Diagnosed With Alzheimer’s Disease, It Means My Life Is Over

 If you or someone you know is diagnosed with Alzheimer’s disease, you can live a fulfilling and active lifestyle for many years.
-Adopting a healthy diet and a robust exercise routine may also help slow the progression of the disease.
+It’s a fact that adopting a healthy diet and a robust exercise routine can also help slow the progression of the disease.
 In addition, it’s important to stay socially active and participate in activities that challenge your brain.
 Alzheimer’s medications are the most effective in the early stages of the disease but may not work well for everyone.
 That’s why early diagnosis is important.

 Myth Two: Short-Term Memory Issues Are Normal When You Become Older